-As noted by Reuters, "The sporting goods industry has seen a big rise in patent disputes in recent years as the biggest players try to differentiate their products with features aimed at improving sporting performance rather than just looking good at the gym.
+As noted by Reuters, "The sporting goods industry has seen a big rise in patent disputes in recent years as the biggest players try to differentiate their products with features aimed at improving sporting performance rather than just looking good at the gym."

-That forced Puma to look for a new partner for the foam and it teamed up with U.S. company Huntsman Corp in 2014, launching its "NRGY" line last year.
-The shoes sell for about $100 and upwards a pair, still well below the price for most "Boost" ranges.
+Per Reuters, "BASF struck an exclusive deal with Adidas on the technology in 2011, allowing the bigger company to launch its new line of 'Boost' shoes in 2013.
+It sold 10 million pairs in the running category alone in 2015.
+That forced Puma to look for a new partner for the foam and it teamed up with U.S. company Huntsman Corp in 2014, launching its 'NRGY' line last year.
+The shoes sell for about $100 and upwards a pair, still well below the price for most 'Boost' ranges."

 "Puma tried to show Adidas with this case that even though we are smaller, we will not give in that easily.
 We will fight for our rights," Neil Narriman, Puma head of intellectual property, told Reuters.
 Narriman said Puma had held back from launching many versions of "NRGY" due to the case but would now promote the rival to "Boost" more aggressively.